bmoxb/till/README.md

 ## Language

-* The till language is rather primitive and would not be useful in any real-world situations - **this project is for learning purposes only.**
+* The till language is rather primitive and would not be useful in any real-world situations.

 ### Types